 ssh-copy-id username@192.168.1.100

-After this, you should be able to SSH without entering a password.
+Test from your client computer: You should now be able to SSH without entering a password:

 Step 2: Configuring a Static IP Address